natfc/mqtt-trabajo/README.md

 This is a messaging application using the Mosquitto message broker.
 At the moment, it uses the Mosquitto public test server (test.mosquitto.org) on the port 1883 (uncrypted, unauthenticated).

-To compile, run `gcc -std=c99 -Wall messageclient.c parser.c mpc.c -ledit -lmosquitto -lm -o messageclient` To run, run `./messageclient`
+To compile, run `gcc -std=c99 -Wall messageclient.c parser.c mpc.c -ledit -lmosquitto -lm -o messageclient`.

+To run, run `./messageclient`

 ### Commands